 Arnold Palmer’s Bay Hill Club and Lodge

 For serious players, Bay Hill is a must.
 That compelling obligation stems from the resort’s longtime association as Arnold Palmer’s winter home and its status as an annual PGA Tour stop.
-However, the strength of Bay Hill lies in its excellent bunkering that protects the greens.
+However, Bay Hill’s strength lies in its bunkering that protects greens.
 The practice facility is first rate as well.

 New Course at Grand Cypress Golf Club

 Set in the midst of an open meadow, New Course is Jack Nicklaus’ tribute and homage to the famed Old Course at St. Andrews, Scotland.